-Building Societies
+• Building Societies

-The Council will use all Societies which meet the ratings for banks outlined above.
+The Council will use all Societies which meet the ratings for banks outlined above or are eligible institutions and have assets in excess of limits for each category.

-Specific Public Bodies

-The Council may lend to Public Bodies other than Local Authorities.
+Specific Public Bodies The Council may lend to Public Bodies other than Local Authorities.
 The criterion for lending to these bodies is that the loan has been approved by Council.

-Money Market Funds AAA Rated

-The Council may lend to Money Market Funds in order to spread its investment risk.
+• Money Market Funds AAA Rated The Council may lend to Money Market Funds in order to spread its investment risk.

-Local Authorities

-A limit of £5m per authority will be applied.
+Local Authorities A limit per authority will be applied as per Annex A.

-Debt Management Deposit Account Facility

-A Government body which accepts local authority deposits.
+• Debt Management Deposit Account Facility A Government body which accepts local authority deposits.

-Council Subsidiaries (non-specified)
+• Council Subsidiaries (non-Specified)